 It is important to see a doctor if you are experiencing coughing spasms that do not let up after 3-5 days, have a history of bronchitis or are a smoker.
 Your doctor will run tests to make sure you do not have additional issues such as pneumonia or chronic obstructive pulmonary disease (COPD).

-- Stay hydrated.
+1. Stay hydrated.
 You need to drink enough liquids so that you are able to cough and sneeze to clear your air passages.
 Drink plenty of fluids and avoid alcohol which can cause you to lose fluid and make your mucus thicker and harder to cough up.
-Plenty of water also helps keep your air passsages moist and better able to fight germs and irritants.
+Plenty of water also helps keep your air passages moist and better able to fight germs and irritants.

 When to call the doctor